N26 launches N26 Installments, allowing customers to settle past payments in installments

 - The new product presents a responsible alternative to traditional loans or buy-now-pay-later products by focusing on past purchases already paid for in full

-The new product addresses a growing customer need.
-According to a research carried out by N26, 45% of customers in Europe would consider splitting payments for a large purchase into installments, while 16% would consider taking a loan, and only 12% paying with a credit card.
+Despite the similarities with the Buy Now Pay Later model, the alternative differs in that it only allows for the splitting of transactions that have been previously paid for, thus avoiding over-indebtedness and overspending beyond the user's means.
+The new product also responds to a growing customer need.
+According to a study conducted by N26, 45% of customers in Europe would consider splitting the payments of a large purchase into installments, while 16% would consider taking out a loan and only 12% would pay with a credit card.

 Gilles BianRosa, Chief Product Officer at N26: We know that consumers tend to approach lending and credit products with care, especially because of concerns that these may encourage them to spend more than they can afford to, building up large debts that they may struggle to pay off.
 We see N26 Installments as a responsible alternative to traditional loans or buy-now-pay-later products as it focuses on past purchases already paid for in full.